 The agreement controls.
 The terms of agreement may be found in express terms or usage of trade, course of dealing, or the circumstances of the particular transaction.
 In the absence of agreed terms, transfer of ownership of informational rights does not hinge on delivery of a copy.
 It occurs when the information and the rights come into existence and are identified to the contract.
 The subsection thus reverses In re Amica, 135 Bankr.
 534 (Bankr.
 N.D.
 Ill.
-1992) to the extent that case suggests that ownership cannot pass until delivery of the completed work.
+1992) to the extent that case stands for the proposition that ownership cannot pass until delivery of the completed work.

 Identification to the contract requires both completion to a sufficient level to separate the information from other information of the transferor and an indication by the transferor that the particular information is that which will be transferred under the contract.
 In re Bedford Computer, 62 Bankr.
 555 (D.N.H.
 1986) provides guidance on the relevant issues.
 The term "identification to the contract" is used in Article 2 of the Uniform Commercial Code (1998 Official Text) and should be interpreted in light of that use.
-Early drafts or working copies are ordinarily not "identified" to a contract that provides only for a transfer of ownership of rights in a completed program because the interim drafts and working copies are not intended for the licensee in fulfillment of the contract.
-However, if the agreement is that the licensee will own all work in progress and working drafts, then those are the contractual subject matter.
-They are identified to the contract when created if creating the work in progress is connected to the contract.
+Early drafts or working copies are ordinarily not "identified" to a contract that provides for a transfer of ownership of rights in a completed product or program because in that case the interim drafts and working copies are not intended for the licensee in fulfillment of the contract.
+However, if the agreement is that the licensee will own work in progress and working drafts, then by agreement those are the contractual subject matter.
+They are identified to the contract when created, where creating the work in progress is connected to the contract.